michael86/inventory-management-system-web-app/README.md

 - [x] Refactor buttons to be dynamically generated, this will allow me to call them within forms, as well as place in footer at later date.
 - [x] Refactor form to use child components that will allow me to dynamically generate each input.
 - [x] hook up form submit to local storage (This will be replaced by apis at later date)
+- [ ] stock component will state invalid sku if changed (not saved) then set back to current sku

 ### View Invoices